Academics

 Thank you for your interest in our program.

 Applicants will be notified of admission and financial aid packages, if applicable, in March 2024.
-If interested, applicants must file an online Statement of Intent to Register (SIR) by April 15, 2024.
+Admitted students who wish to accept the offer of admission must file an online Statement of Intent to Register (SIR) by April 15, 2025.

 How to Apply